vivekranger/Network-security/phase3/README.md

 ## Generating certificates

 The server needs a certificate before it can run.
+Make sure you have `libssl-dev` installed.
 Generate the CA and the server certificate with:

 ```
 make certs